 "Do not bring us the Gospel as a potted plant," Murthi told missionaries working in India, "Bring us the seed of the Gospel and plant it in our soil."

-Murthi had watched missionaries import "standard operating procedures" and programs (which they themselves often headed up) with little critical reflection as to whether those things could be sustained locally.
+Murthi had watched missionaries import "standard operating procedures" and programs (which they themselves often headed up) with little critical reflection on whether those things could be sustained locally.
 What Murthi wanted was for churches in India to flourish in homegrown ways.

 Murthi's picturesque statement reflected a desire for both contextualization and indigenization in churches in India.
 Contextualization relates to how forms may be altered to accomplish the same desired function in different cultures.
 Indigenization in a church, in community development or even in the world of commerce means local people having decision-making authority to the point of feeling authentic ownership of something.
 Both words refer to the process of people making something "their own."